Pain and pleasure: Evolutionary hypotheses for the relationship between pain and pleasure

-Whether or not pain and pleasure are indeed on a continuum, it still remains scientifically supported that parts of the neural pathways for the two perceptions overlap.
-There is also scientific evidence that one may have opposing effects on the other.
-So why would it be evolutionarily advantageous to human beings to develop a relationship between the two perceptions at all?

 South African neuroscientists presented evidence that there was a physiological link on a continuum between pain and pleasure in 1980.
 First, the neuroscientists, Mark Gillman and Fred Lichtigfeld demonstrated that there were two endogenous endorphin systems, one pain producing and the other pain relieving.
 A short time later they showed that these two systems might also be involved in addiction, which is initially pursued, presumably for the pleasure generating or pain relieving actions of the addictive substance.
 Soon after they provided evidence that the endorphins system was involved in sexual pleasure.

-Morten Kringelbach suggests that this relationship between pain and pleasure would be evolutionarily efficient, because it was necessary to know whether or not to avoid or approach something for survival.
-According to Norman Doidge, the brain is limited in the sense that it tends to focus on the most used pathways.
-Therefore, having a common pathway for pain and pleasure could have simplified the way in which human beings have interacted with the environment.

-Leknes and Tracey offer two theoretical perspectives to why a relationship could be evolutionarily advantageous.

 Opponent process theory

 The opponent-process theory is a model that views two components as being pairs that are opposite to each other, such that if one component is experienced, the other component will be repressed.
 Therefore, an increase in pain should bring about a decrease in pleasure, and a decrease in pain should bring about an increase in pleasure or pain relief.
 This simple model serves the purpose of explaining the evolutionarily significant role of homeostasis in this relationship.
 This is evident since both seeking pleasure and avoiding pain are important for survival.
 Leknes and Tracey provide an example: